-- 1. Large structures should be designed to reduce their perceived height and bulk by dividing the building mass into smaller-scale components. - 2.
-Buildings over two stories high should "scale down" their street-facing facades to reduce apparent height. - 3.
-Box-like forms with extensive unarticulated facades or large, unvaried roofs should be avoided. - 4.
+- 1. Large structures should be designed to reduce their perceived height and bulk by dividing the building mass into smaller-scale components.
+The project street scape is 2 stories and goes up to 3 stories with additional features on top towards the center of the building.
+This approach provides a smaller scale building at the pedestrian level while the overall building is still up to 3 stories with a rooftop pool deck and covered café bar. - 2.
+Buildings over two stories high should "scale down" their street-facing facades to reduce apparent height.
+The project street scape is 2 stories and goes up to 3 stories with additional features on top towards the center of the building.
+This approach provides a smaller scale building at the pedestrian level. - 3.
+Box-like forms with extensive unarticulated facades or large, unvaried roofs should be avoided.
+The project meets this guideline. - 4.
 A variety of levels and planes should be encouraged to reduce the massing of larger buildings.

-- 5. Multiple buildings on the same site should be designed to create a cohesive visual relationship between the buildings. - 6.
-When possible, individual, street-oriented, ground level entries to commercial tenant spaces and dwellings should be provided. - 7.
+As conditioned the project will meet this. - 5.
+Multiple buildings on the same site should be designed to create a cohesive visual relationship between the buildings.
+Not applicable to this project. - 6.
+When possible, individual, street-oriented, ground level entries to commercial tenant spaces and dwellings should be provided.
+As conditioned the project will meet this. - 7.
 When feasible, provide each building and residential unit with its own visual identity and individual address. - 8.
 Façades of horizontal buildings should be broken up into smaller components by utilizing vertical elements.
+The project meets this guideline.